Christmas gifts wrapped under tree.

 The end of the year is a critical time for donor retention for a few reasons:

-• Cost-effectiveness.
+• Cost effectiveness.
 On average, nonprofits spend $1.50 per dollar raised to acquire a new donor, but just $0.20 per dollar raised to retain an existing one.
 Retaining donors allows you to reduce upfront costs for your year-end giving campaigns and put more of your hard-earned resources toward your mission.

 • Reliable support.
 By retaining year-end donors, you’ll build a stable support base for your organization that will carry you into the next year and beyond.
-This is especially true if you get supporters to sign up for your monthly giving program or membership program.
+This is especially true if you can get supporters to sign up for your monthly giving program or membership program.

 Communicate Year-End Giving Impact